 CHON-FM Radio is looking for a News Reporter to be working under the supervision of the senior managing team following the Policies and Bylaws of Northern Native Broadcasting Yukon.

 - Identifying news stories

 - Researching, writing, and producing news content for radio broadcasts

 - Operate technical radio equipment in studio and field production environments

 Job Knowledge and Skills:

 - Grade 12, supplemented with courses in journalism or the equivalent in experience and training.
-College certificate or undergraduate degree in broadcast journalism are desired.
+College certificate or undergraduate degree in broadcast journalism is desired.